How to Properly Quote Song Lyrics: A Guide

 By keeping these tips in mind when using song lyrics in your writing, you can help avoid legal issues and ensure that you’re giving proper credit to the original artist.
 Remember, copyright laws are in place to protect the rights of artists and creators, and it’s important to be respectful of these laws when incorporating their work into your own.

-ALSO READ : How to Transfer Money from Dasher Direct to Your Bank Account
+ALSO READ : How Long Does It Take to Fly from Philadelphia to Hawaii?

 Examples of Properly Quoted Song Lyrics